mattermost/mattermost-handbook/company/about-mattermost/list-of-terms.md

 ### **SpinWick**

 New test servers that use the cloud infrastructure and can be spun up on pull requests to test changes.
-Name is reference to first generation infrastructure, [spinmint](list-of-terms.md#spinmint), combined with an arbitrary reference a movie that some people saw called “John Wick”.
+The name is reference to first generation infrastructure, [spinmint](list-of-terms.md#spinmint), combined with an arbitrary reference to a movie that some people saw called “John Wick”.

 ### Tombstoned

-Replacing a web-page with a link to the new page created so that people using the original link can easily find the new page.
+Replacing a webpage with a link to the new page created so that people using the original link can easily find the new page.
 [An example of tombstoned terms can be found at the bottom of this page](list-of-terms.md#tombstoned-terms).

 ### **YouTweetInFace**

 A reference to the major social media platforms: YouTube \(“You”\), Twitter \(“Tweet”\), LinkedIn \(“In”\), and Facebook \(“Face”\).
 The [YouTweetInFace channel](https://community.mattermost.com/private-core/channels/pre-tweet) is used to discuss social media posts before asking contributors and community to engage with the content.
-The name is a reminder that our tone and approach to social media needs to be thoughtful, memorable, and ideally bring a smile
+The name is a reminder that our tone and approach to social media needs to be thoughtful, memorable, and ideally bring a smile.

-### **Windows Vista approach**
+### **Windows Vista Approach**

-Instead of working iteratively a "Windows Vista approach" attempts to ship significant changes in a complex one-time effort, which seems like a good idea at the time but ends up causing delays, wasted effort and numerous avoidable errors.
+Instead of working iteratively a "Windows Vista approach" attempts to ship significant changes in a complex one-time effort, which seems like a good idea at the time but ends up causing delays, wasted effort, and numerous avoidable errors.

 This tempting, high risk approach is named after Microsoft’s “Windows Vista” operating system, one of its most famous examples.